 In 2020 UFCU applied for and received $200,000 in grant funding from the FHLBNY as part of a COVID-19 financial relief program.
 UFCU then allocated those funds to 47 different grantees across 9 counties in New York including various cultural centers, churches, museums, art foundations, youth associations, and other volunteer organizations.
 The program is intended to support the financial security and health of workers employed by organizations that have suffered a decrease in revenue as a result of the ongoing COVID-19 crisis.

-FHLBNY is a triple-A-rated, congressionally chartered, wholesale bank within the national Federal Home Loan Bank System.
+FHLBNY is a private, non-governmental wholesale bank within the national Federal Home Loan Bank System.